openharmony/docs/en/application-dev/application-models/uiability-lifecycle.md

 ### Create

 The **Create** state is triggered when the UIAbility instance is created during application loading.
 It corresponds to the **onCreate()** callback.
-In this callback, you can perform application initialization operations, for example, defining variables or loading resources.
+In this callback, you can perform page initialization operations, for example, defining variables or loading resources.

 ```ts